 Master Bill of Lading

 Master bill of lading provides the shipping line to the trucking company, and it also provides services to the business owners or the operator of the transport ship.
+Bill of lading tracking includes detailed information to the transport company about the consignment.

 House Bill of Lading